ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

     * What is Mimalloc amortizing with its deterministic heartbeat?
         * Batching frees for dynamic languages -- not something that we need
         * Returning memory to the operating system -- unclear whether or not we will be doing that
-        * Collecting the thread free list
+        * Collecting the remote thread free lists
         * Collecting the _thread delayed free_ blocks, thus moving pages off of the _full list_.
 This one is **really** important.
 Although the idea is conceptually very simple (do not waste time searching for available blocks in pages that are completely full), the introduction of the _full list_ optimization significantly increases the engineering complexity of the allocator and required wrapping my head around *far* more complexity than without it.
 * Q: What if we don't amortize with a deterministic heartbeat?
-What if we instead _only_ perform deferred operations _after_ a segment completely runs out of space?
+I.e. what if we instead perform local frees directly onto the one singular local free list, and _only_ perform deferred operations _after_ a thread completely runs out of local space?
     * A: I don't have any proper proof of bounds here, but gut-feeling/intuition seems to be saying that it probably will not be big-O worse.
-(I tried to think of any possible pathological way to cause this style of memory allocator to end up in a situation of "each netlist node has a netlist's worth of wasted space between it and the next node" but could not come up with a way to do that.)
+(I tried to think of any possible pathological way to cause this style of memory allocator to end up in a situation of "each netlist node has a netlist's worth of wasted space (i.e. freed by remote threads but not reclaimed) between it and the next node" but could not come up with a way to do that unless the algorithm inherently requires that much temporary space, in which case the blame isn't on the allocator.)
 However, not having a deterministic heartbeat can make the variance in allocation time much worse, which seems like it's probably by itself undesirable.
 * Q: What is the Mimalloc paper talking about when it mentions the `DELAYED` vs `DELAYING` states?
 Why do we need that?
-    * First of all, this part of the paper doesn't match the actual published code.
-The code has at least one further optimization: a block will not be put on the _thread delayed free_ list if another block in the same page is already on said list.
-This is because only one block per page is needed in order for the owning thread to eventually realize that the page isn't full anymore.
+    * First of all, this part of the paper doesn't match the actual published code. <strike>The code has at least one further optimization: a block will not be put on the _thread delayed free_ list if another block in the same page is already on said list.
+This is because only one block per page is needed in order for the owning thread to eventually realize that the page isn't full anymore.</strike> This optimization is actually given _two_ sentences in the paper which I initially overlooked.
+The paper still does not match the published code which contains an additional "never delayed free" state that I also don't fully understand.
     * A: I don't fully understand this, but it has to do with thread termination.
 When a thread terminates in Mimalloc, its owned pages are somehow "given" to another thread or something.
 We will probably just... not do that, but our implementation *does* still need to figure out its thread lifetime story at some point though.
+Note from the future: we actually end up reinventing the entire set of state transitions used to manage the _full list_.

 Okay, let's hack together the fast path.
 [Here](https://github.com/ArcaneNibble/SiCl4/tree/00f57b026bcc9cabcf8296977933610aad92d2b5) we go!
 There's not much to say about this, it's just writing unsafe Rust code as if it were C-like.